CII qualifications involve the completion of one or more units,

 Assessment methods include:

-for Award, Certificate, and financial services 'R0' Diploma units
+method for Award, Certificate, and Diploma in Regulated Financial

-some Diploma and Advanced Diploma units and all units examined
+Diploma and Advanced Diploma units and all units examined outside

-outside the UK.
-Sittings are typically available twice-yearly in
+the UK.
+Sittings are typically available twice-yearly in April and

-April and October at over 50 public centres throughout the UK and
+October at over 50 public centres throughout the UK and over 120

 - Coursework assessment - available for a select

-number of Advanced Diploma in Insurance units and the financial
+number of Advanced Diploma in Insurance units, Advanced Diploma in

-the completion of three written assignments during a 12 month
+involves the completion of three written assignments during a 12

-- Mixed assessment - available as a pilot for
+- Mixed assessment - available for a number of

-Advanced Diploma unit 991 London market insurance specialisation.
+the Advanced Diploma unit (991) London market insurance

 Find out more